Skip to main content

 model=model,

-prompt="What is python program language?",
+prompt="What is the Python programming language?",

 stream=stream,